smythi93/pwfl/README.md

 This way, code executed last before a failing assertion gets a higher weight than earlier (passing) assertions or test setup code.
 Once computed, the weight of lines can be integrated into any SFL metric.

-Our evaluation of time-weighted fault localization on 310 real-world programs shows that it vastly outperforms traditional fault localization techniques.
+Our evaluation of proximity-weighted fault localization on 310 real-world programs shows that it vastly outperforms traditional and state-of-the-art fault localization techniques.
-On average per test subject, time-weighted fault localization ranks faulty lines higher by between 200% and 300%, _reducing the effort to find faulty locations by a factor of three to four._
+On average, per test subject, proximity-weighted fault localization ranks faulty lines higher by between 200% and 300%, _reducing the effort to find faulty locations by a factor of three to four_.
 Our approach can be easily integrated into existing fault localization techniques to improve performance, making it a valuable addition to automated debugging.

 ## Setup